Speech/hearing therapy

 Billing for speech therapy services can be complex, especially when using CPT code 92507.
 Whether you’re a physiotherapist, speech-language pathologist (SLP), or medical biller, understanding the correct usage, documentation, and reimbursement processes for this code is critical.
 By the end of this article, you’ll have all the knowledge and tools to bill CPT code 92507 correctly and maximize reimbursement.

-In simple terms, this code is used when providing one-on-one speech therapy.
+In simple terms, the CPT code 92507 is used when providing one-on-one speech therapy.
 Whether you’re treating a stroke survivor with aphasia, a child with speech delay, or a patient with vocal cord dysfunction, CPT 92507 is the go-to billing code for individual speech therapy.

-Important: This code does not cover group therapy (use CPT code 92508 for that).
+Important: This code does not cover group therapy (use CPT sessions 92508 for that).

 For successful reimbursement, practitioners must ensure that:

-It is applicable for patients experiencing speech, voice, language, or communication difficulties.
+It applies to patients experiencing speech, voice, language, or communication difficulties.

 5. Submit Claims with the Correct Codes & Modifiers – Include GN, KX, or 95/GT modifier (if applicable).